tessamcdonnel/STAT-217-R-Course/chapter1.md

 Exponentiation: `^`

-For example, if I want to cube '4', I would type 4^3 into the console.
+For example, if I want to cube '4', I would type `4^3` into the console.

-Note: R recognizes `pi` as 3.14159... so use `pi` instead of 3.14 to get a more accurate measure.

 *** =instructions
 - In the script, type `4^3` to calculate four to the power of three.
-- In the script, type `pi*7^2` to find the area of a circle whose radius is 7
 - Click the 'Submit Answer' Button and take a look at the R output in the console (bottom right panel).
 *** =hint
-- The area of a circle is: `Area = pi*radius^2`
 - Type your code in the upper right box